-In 2000, and other simulation periods, the results can be understood largely in terms of effects on the Old and Middle River flow corridors.
-While the reduced flows in OCAP reduce the flows through these corridors, the gate operations make Middle River flows more negative and Old River flows less negative or more positive.
-This can be seen in plots of Middle River and Old River flows for 2000, shown in Figure 48 and Figure 49.
+In 2000, and other simulation periods, the results can be understood largely in terms of effects on distinct flow corridors.
+One flow corridor of interest is from the north Delta through the Delta Cross Channel and Georgiana Slough, then through the San Joaquin River, Old River and, eventually, Middle River.
+We will refer to this corridor as the "Middle River corridor."
+While the reduced flows in OCAP reduce the flows through this corridor, the gate operations increase flows along this corridor by making Middle River flows more negative and Old River flows less negative or more positive.
+This can be seen in plots of Middle River and Old River flows for 2000, shown in Figure 40 and Figure 41.
+During 2000, the predicted densities along the Middle River corridor are not significantly altered as a result of OCAP.
+In contrast, the predicted densities are generally increased along this corridor by the gate operations which make flows more negative (see Figure 40), and therefore pull more fish from the north Delta into this corridor.

-Both the OCAP flow reductions and the gate operations make flows on Old River less negative, as shown in Figure 49.
-Therefore a lower percentage of particles/fish are drawn from Franks Tract and the San Joaquin near Old River under these scenarios than the historical scenarios.
-The Old River region shows slight decreases in percent entrainment as a result of OCAP flow limitations.
-The predicted percent entrainment is decreased more substantially as a result of the optimized gate operations.
-Both Middle River and Old River, serve as transport corridors to the "far" south Delta, represented by the Victoria region and the Grant Line and Old region.
+In contrast, both the OCAP flow reductions and the gate operations make flows on the Old River less negative, as shown in Figure 41.
+Therefore fewer particles/fish are drawn from Franks Tract and the San Joaquin near Old River under these scenarios than the historical scenarios.
+The Old River region shows slight decreases in the predicted fish density as a result of OCAP flow limitations.
+The predicted densities are decreased more substantially as a result of the optimized gate operations.
+Both Middle River, where density is increased as a result of gate operations, and Old River, where density is decreased as a result of gate operations, serve as transport corridors to the "far" south Delta, represented by the Victoria region and the Grant Line and Old region.
 The gate operations make the Middle River corridor the dominant corridor of transport to the "far" south Delta.
+The net effect of the gate operations in the Victoria region and the Grant Line and Old region is decreased density, because the densities along the Middle River corridor are lower than the densities along the Old River corridor.

-The percent of particles from each source region that are entrained is shown in Figure 50.
+The decreased predicted density in these south Delta regions results in decreased predicted entrainment (Figure 44).
+The number of particles from each source region that are entrained is shown in Figure 42.
+In regions with non-zero hatching the variability of predicted fish entrainment among scenarios is generally similar to the percent of particles entrained (Figure 42).
 Entrainment from the south Delta and central Delta sources is decreased by the optimized gate operations, while entrainment from the Upper Sacramento River region increases as a result of gate operations.

-In addition to reduced percent entrainment due to less negative flows on Old River, resulting in reduced percent entrainment from western and central Delta sources, it is likely that the gate operations decrease percent entrainment by providing some recirculation of flow from Middle River to Old River.
+In addition to reduced entrainment due to less negative flows on Old River, resulting in reduced entrainment from western and central Delta sources, it is likely that the gate operations decrease entrainment by providing some recirculation of flow from Middle River to Old River.
 This circulation may cause increased residence/transit time of fish in the central and south Delta.
-Particles that are recirculated are less likely to be entrained by the end of the simulation.
-Furthermore, if recirculated particles are entrained, they will be older, leading to a lower predicted percent entrainment for natural mortality.
+Particles that are recirculated are less likely to be entrained by the end of the simulation (Figure 42).
+Furthermore if recirculated particles are entrained, they will be older, leading to a lower predicted entrainment after adjustment for natural mortality.
 Though not accounted for in the present analysis, the increased residence time also allows the fish to grow larger and potentially reach a size where active swimming behavior would reduce their likelihood of entrainment.

-Figure 42 Net flows from the 2000 Historical simulation.
+Figure 34 Net flows from the 2000 Historical simulation.

-Figure 43 Regional Densities estimated from 20 mm Trawl Surveys, 2000.
+Figure 35 Regional Densities estimated from 20 mm Trawl Surveys, 2000.